nanoporetech/dorado-docs/docs/correct/correct.md

 ### Resume

-If a run was stopped or has failed, `dorado correct` provides functionality to resume from where the previous run stopped.
+If a run was stopped or has failed, Dorado `correct` provides functionality to resume from where the previous run stopped.

 The `--resume-from` argument takes a list of previously corrected reads provided via a `.fai` index from the outputs of the previous run.
 The reads that have been previously processed are then skipped when resuming.

-To generate the `.fai` file from a previous output from `dorado correct` use:
+To generate the `.fai` file from a previous output from Dorado `correct` use:

 ```bash
 # corrected_reads.fasta is the output from the previously interrupted run.